SupeR19902/x720/README.md

 Id=1003
 ```

 Sidenote: The vlan 1003 is the guest network of the Apple Airports I have, which I use as a second (wifi) network running my IOT devices...
-In my case vlan 1003 had no internet.
+In my case vlan 1003 had no internet access.
 Make sure the Airport is in bridge mode...
 NOT in any other mode...

 You can use dhcp from another device on the vlan, but I use the build in DHCP server